 Tax Talk – How different Investments Are Taxed

-In the latest market update blog, I used an analogy involving cars, I’m going to continue with that as we talk about how different investments are taxed.
+In the latest market update blog, I employed an analogy involving cars.
+And I will continue using it as we discuss how taxation affects various investments

 We’re going to pretend the tax is kind of like a toll that we all go through.

 We have three different categories of how things could be taxed.
 First, we have taxable account.
-In our tax tool, you have to stop at each tool and pay every time you go thru (each tax year).
+You have to stop at each tool and pay every time you go thru (each tax year).

-But there is also another tax that can be due, and that is capital gains tax.
-This happens if we sell something that is appreciated and most people understand this, but it can also be the result of someone else selling something if you are invested in a pooled security such as a mutual fund or ETF. (we talk about this in more detail in Tax Efficient Investing Part 1) It’s like the tolls that trucks have to pay at the toll both based on the number of axles.
+But there is also another tax that can be due, and that is capital gains tax. (we talk about this in more detail in Tax Efficient Investing Part 1) It’s like the tolls that trucks have to pay at the toll both based on the number of axles.

 Next up is tax-deferred investment vehicles.
 If you have an Ipass then you end up paying the toll (tax) at a later time, but unlike an Ipass, the rate(tax) we pay is based on when we pay it.
 Later, when we take money out, we have to pay tax.
-Not only are there investment vehicles in this category, but just like an Ipass can switch cars, the driver of these tax-deferred accounts can drive other investment vehicles, and then it is the driver that determines how the vehicle is taxed. (an example of this would be an IRA that is held in a CD at the bank or in mutual funds)
+This category includes not only investment vehicles, but just as an Ipass holder can switch cars, the investor with these tax-deferred accounts can switch to other investment vehicles, and it’s the investor who decides how to tax the vehicle.

 So to recap, if it’s just non-qualified money that means you saved it outside of any government-sponsored program, then it’s taxed based on how the vehicle itself is taxed, however, if it s a government-sponsored program, that is the driver and determines how the account is taxed.